karubits/karubits.gitpages.io/_posts/2022-12-27-proxmox-cloud-init-templates.md

       $CLOUD_IMAGE \
       $STORAGE
   ```
-- Add the virtual disk controller and attached the imported disk to the template.
+- Add the virtual disk controller and attache the imported disk to the template.
   ```shell
   qm set $VM_TEMPLATE_ID \
     --scsihw virtio-scsi-pci \